Somalia

 Export Products

 An important export good for Somalia are live animals (sheep and goats in particular), which are mainly exported to the Arabian Peninsula.
-Other main export goods are bananas, skins, charcoal and scrap metasesame seeds, lac and natural gums, molluscs, frozen fish, and other fish products.
+Other main export goods in 2023 were gold, postal stamps, and fish products.

 Trade Partners

-Somalia's most important trading partners are China and India, which account for a cobined share of 45% of total trade.
-Oman and Saudi Arabia are the most important export markets for Somali products.
-Most imports originate also from China and India.
+Somalia's most important trading partners are China and India, which accounted for a combined share of 40% of total trade in 2023.
+Saudi Arabia and Oman are the most important export markets for Somali products.
+Most imports originate from China and India.

 Economic Structure